-- All districts must designate someone as a director or at a minimum someone to cover all job categories and obtain the minimum of 12 hours of professional standard hours. - Annual training hours required each year varies by job category and must be job-specific. - Training is measured in hours and may include shorter time periods. - Training may be obtained in many ways: in person, online, local meetings, webinars, conferences, etc., many available free or at low cost. - USDA provides a Training Tracker Tool to help document completed training, if needed. - The SA reviews training documentation during the AR. - Any excess training hours earned may be carried over to the following year only.
+- All districts must designate someone as a director and obtain the minimum of 12 hours of professional standard hours. - Annual training hours required each year varies by job category and must be job-specific. - Training is measured in hours and may include shorter time periods. - Training may be obtained in many ways: in person, online, local meetings, webinars, conferences, etc., many available free or at low cost. - USDA provides a Training Tracker Tool to help document completed training, if needed. - The SA reviews training documentation during the AR. - Any excess training hours earned may be carried over to the following year only.